Kaikoura.org

 I am interested in politics that actually serves the interests of all people for security and freedom, and meets the need of the environment, and that demands responsibility from all of us (each to the best of our limited and fallible abilities).

-I started a small software business in 1986, and have run it ever since.
+I started a software business in 1986, and have run it ever since.
 In 2008 I found a melanoma on my temple, and in 2010 after 3 operations I was sent home "palliative care only" and told I could be dead in 6 weeks and had a 2% chance of living 2 years.
 Every day is special, and valuable.
-Click this link for want more details of my cancer journey.
+Follow this link if you want more details of my cancer journey.

 I like working with people to solve complex problems in a way that benefits everyone.
-I am not a great fan of control, but I am a great advocate of cooperation.
+I am not a great fan of control, but I am a great advocate of cooperation, and I fully acknowledge that naive cooperation will be exploited - so not that, not at any level.

-The most complex problems at present seem to be around the sorts of governance structures and technologies that promote both security and freedom across all levels of complexity present.
+The most complex problems at present seem to be around the sorts of systems and governance structures and technologies that promote both security and freedom long term, across all levels of complexity present.

 We all have our conservative and our liberal sides, and both are necessary.
-Putting them in opposition to each other, rather than having them work cooperatively together, seems to be one of the serious failings of our current system.
+Putting them in opposition to each other, rather than having them work cooperatively together, seems to be one of the serious failings of our current political systems.

 Our society needs to be fundamentally cooperative if we are to have any real probability of long term security.
 Nothing wrong with a bit of competition, provided that it is firmly built on a cooperative base that acknowledges the rights to existence and reasonable levels of freedom for all sapient entities, and ensures that all have enough resources to achieve that.